 Level II fieldwork will follow a standard two rotation, full-time 24 weeks of traditional and/or non-traditional placements, each within a different practice setting.
-Level IIa will take place over 14 weeks in the Spring and Level IIb will take place over 10 weeks in the Summer.
 The AFWC will give a general survey during the 1st semester to collect information based on student perspectives and past experiences.
 During the 2nd semester, the AFWC will collect preference forms outlining students' geographic and clinical interests and meet with students in person to review this information before individualized placements are made.
 There would be a goal in place of having placements secured and MOUs collected one year before the start of the rotation.
 Students will participate in remote reflective discussions based on their distinct experiences in level II fieldwork.